containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-03-what-is-promise-in-javascript-javascript-tutorial/index.md

 ```
 Promise constructor takes a function as an argument that again takes two arguments first, resolves and the other reject.
 It invokes the resolve() method in case of success and it goes into the reject() block in case of error or rejection.

-Let's go a little deep and write explore the promise creation a little further.
+Let's go a little deep and explore the promise creation a little further.
 ```
 let data = "";